ammaransari787/Step-Sequencer-Recorder-Downloader/README.md

 To record: First use STOP SOUND to stop any sounds that may be playing.
 Then, press the START RECORDING button, and press STOP RECORDING when you wish to end the recording.

+To download:

-To download: After recording using instructions above, click the triangle play button in the media to hear the recorded track.
+Chrome: After recording using instructions above, click the triangle play button in the media to hear the recorded track.
 After playing for a period of time, three vertical dots will appear in the media player, which can be clicked to present user the option to download the sound.

+Firefox: After recording using instructions above, right click media player and save audio.

+Downloading is not supported by Safari web browser due to incompatibility with certain portions of the Web Audio API.